-In Advanced Clinical Diagnosis 1, you will integrate and apply your clinical skills and knowledge to focused clinical scenarios.
-In this unit, you will focus on assessing, diagnosing and managing common neuromusculoskeletal conditions seen in adults.
-You will advance your understanding of management approaches including prevention, advice on healthy lifestyles, self-managed care, rehabilitation, management plans and the utilisation of clinical outcome measures.
-This unit will assist you with your clinical development in the student clinic by addressing the importance of integrating knowledge and skills to support clinical decision-making.
+In this unit, you will focus on examining, diagnosing and managing common paediatric and pregnancy related conditions.
+You will advance your understanding of a range of management topics related to the paediatric and pregnant population including injury prevention, advice on healthy lifestyles, self-managed care, rehabilitation, and treatment options.
+This unit will assist you with your clinical development in the student clinic by addressing the importance of integrating knowledge and skills to support clinical decision-making for this special population.

 |Student Contribution Band||SCA Band 2|